Loveboysubi/19AI547-Blockchain-for-Business/Ex_No_4_DeFi Lending and Borrowing Protocol.md

 Directly related to DeFi protocols like Aave and Compound.

 # RESULT :
-To build a decentralized lending protocol where users can deposit assets to earn interest and borrow assets by providing collateral.
+Thus,To build a decentralized lending protocol where users can deposit assets to earn interest and borrow assets by providing collateral.
 This experiment introduces concepts like overcollateralization, liquidity pools, and interest accrual in DeFi is excueted successfully.